FraunhoferISST/DataspaceConnector/README.md

 For testing purpose, the existing cert can be used, as on application start, the IDS Framework will not get a valid DAT from the DAPS and for received messages, the sent DAT will not be checked.

 To turn on the DAT checking, you need to set the `ids:connectorDeployMode` to `idsc:PRODUCTIVE_DEPLOYMENT`.
 For getting a trusted certificate, contact [Gerd Brost](mailto:gerd.brost@aisec.fraunhofer.de).
-Add the keystore with the IDS certifiacte inside to the `resources/conf` and change the filename at `ids:keyStore` accordingly.
+Add the keystore with the IDS certificate inside to the `resources/conf` and change the filename at `ids:keyStore` accordingly.

 **The TEST_DEPLOYMENT and accepting a demo cert is for testing purposes only!
 This mode is a security risk and cannot ensure that the connector is talking to a verified IDS participant.
 Furthermore, messages from the Dataspace Connector without a valid IDS certificate will not be accepted by other connectors.**